maximecb/weebasic/README.md

 # weebasic

-Toy basic-like language and interpreter implemented in C for study or interview purposes.
+Toy BASIC-like language and interpreter implemented in C for study or interview purposes.